Tramore Valley Park

 Tramore Valley Park is a park on the southside of Cork in Ireland.
 With an area of approximately 160 acre, the park site is located on a landfill site which closed in 2009.
-While parts of the park opened in mid-2015 (including for BMX and parkrun events), and had been targeted to open more completely during 2016, as of October 2018 the park had not been opened to the public on a broader scale or to larger events.
-The park was ultimately opened in May 2019, and is managed by the Glen Resource Centre on behalf of Cork City Council.
+While parts of the park opened in mid-2015 (including for BMX and parkrun events), and had been targeted to open more completely during 2016, the park was not completely opened until May 2019.
+It is managed by the Glen Resource Centre on behalf of Cork City Council.

 Development

 The park was designed to have an area of 160 acre, and was developed on the site of the city's former landfill, which ceased operation in 2009.

 While parts of the park opened in mid-2015 (including a BMX track), and some events held in the park since September 2015 (including parkrun events), by late 2017, not all parts of the park had opened.
 While planned to open by mid-2016, by late-2018, access and parking issues had delayed the opening of the park on a broader scale or to larger events.
 Additional funding, to address these issues, was allocated in the Cork City Council budget for 2018, with a view to "open Tramore Valley Park [..] seven days a week before [summer 2018]".
 By late 2018 however it had been reported that at least a further €6m would be required "to provide full and safe access to the site", and that the opening would be delayed until 2019.

-Following the opening of additional pedestrian entrances and the addition of 400 car parking spaces, the park was officially opened in May 2019, with further enhancements proposed "in the coming years".
+Following the opening of a pedestrian entrance onto the South Douglas Road and the addition of 400 car parking spaces, the park was officially opened in May 2019, with further enhancements proposed "in the coming years".

+Following public campaigns, an additional pedestrian and cycling entrance was opened to the north side of the Park, on Half Moon Lane in 2021.

 After 6-year break, a weekly parkrun event returned to the park in July 2022.

+In 2022 a new pedestrian and cyclist link to the south of the park was approved.